Deaconess BirthWise is a safe, comfortable alternative to the traditional hospital maternity environment available at MultiCare Deaconess Hospital.

 What if I am Group B Strep positive and need antibiotics during labor?

 You may still deliver at BirthWise if you are Group B Strep positive.
 Your nurse will start an IV saline lock upon your arrival and administer your antibiotics in the birth center.
-Patients may labor and birth in BirthWise but must stay 24 hours, if they’ve received two doses of antibiotics, and 48 hours if they have not received two doses.
+Patients may labor and birth in BirthWise but must stay at least 24 hours, if they’ve received two doses of antibiotics, and 48 hours if they have not received two doses.

 Will I get help with breastfeeding if I deliver in the birth center?